 Importantly, it also manages a code of ethics for project managers.
 Finally, it administers a range of qualifications.

 PMI offers a number of project management credentials, and there’s something for everyone.
 For example, if you are just starting out in your career, the Certified Associate in Project Management (CAPM) is a great entry-level qualification.
 If you have more experience, you can go for the flagship certification, Project Management Professional (PMP).

 The organization offers eight certifications in total:

-There is a good range of skill certifications, so whatever skills you want to improve or prove to employers, PMI likely has something can provide what you need.
+There is a good range of skill certifications, so whatever skills you want to improve or prove to employers, PMI likely has something to offer.

 PMI members receive a scholarly journal once a quarter called The Project Management Journal.
 There’s also a monthly magazine and a quarterly membership news bulletin.
-Additionally, you’ll get access to a huge range of online resources including research studies, back issues and an article library which is only accessible by members.
-You can join as an individual, student or retiree.
+Additionally, you’ll get access to a huge range of online resources including research studies, back issues, and an article library that is only accessible by members.
+You can join as an individual, student, or retiree.

-The 2019 PMI Global Conference, for example, is taking place in Philadelphia, Pennsylvania, and project managers from all over the region will travel to take part.
-The event locations change from year to year with some hosted in locations such as Spain and the U.K., to enable more people to make it and to give different local Chapters the chance to host.
+The 2019 PMI Global Conference, for example, is taking place in Philadelphia, Pennsylvania, and project managers from all over the region will take part.
+The event locations change from year to year with some hosted in locations such as Spain and the U.K. to give different local chapters the chance to host.